Find Affordable College Courses

 Read full report on Physical Sciences at Embry-Riddle Aeronautical University - Prescott

-A rank of #3 on this year’s list means Texas A&M University - College Station is a great place for physical sciences students.
-Located in the medium-sized city of College Station, Texas A&M College Station is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend Texas A&M University - College Station.
+It ranked #3 on our 2023 Best Physical Sciences Schools in the Southwest Region list.
+Located in the city of College Station, Texas A&M College Station is a public college with a fairly large student population.

 On average, physical sciences graduates from Texas A&M College Station take out $19,987 in student loans while working on their degree.
 This translates to an average monthly loan payment of $270, based on a 10-year repayment plan.